To help us monitor and limit building density, please note the following about entering and exiting 415 Main and the Stanley Building:

 - Try to bring your own food, and do not share food.
 If you must order food from an outside vendor, VESTER and Dumpling Daughter are allowed to contact-free deliver to the 75 Ames lobby.
 Other food delivery vendors are not allowed to enter Broad.
 If you order food, you will need to arrange for a no-contact or curbside delivery.

 - We urge Broadies not to go out to eat together during or after work if physical distancing isn’t possible.
 If you eat within six feet of someone else for more than 15 minutes total during a 24-hour period, you would be considered a close contact if they were to test positive over the next few days.
-Close contacts are required to quarantine for 14 days.
+Close contacts will be required to quarantine.

 - Always wash your hands before and after eating and wipe down surfaces before and after eating.